Artemis (AKA-21) Class: Photographs

 USNS Aeolus (T-ARC-3)

-Operating as a MSTS ship off Norfolk on 4 April 1974.
+Operating as a MSTS ship off Norfolk on 4 April 1974 soon after transfer from the regular Navy.
 Note the additional structure above the cable sheaves and the large buoys on either side forward.
 The foremast has been replaced by a mast over the bridge.

 Photo No. DN-SN-89-00612